jmpsec/osctrl-docs/content/usage/osctrl-cli/tag/_index.md

    osctrl-cli tag edit [command options] [arguments...]

 OPTIONS:
-   --name value, -n value         Tage name to be edited --color value, -c value        Tag color to be edited --description value, -d value  Tag description to be edited --icon value, -i value         Tag icon to be edited --help, -h                     show help
+   --name value, -n value                    Tage name to be used --env-uuid value, -e value                Environment UUID to be used --icon value, -i value                    Fontawesome icon to be used --color value, -c value                   HTML color to be used.
+If not provided it will be randomly generated --description value, -d value             Tag description to be used --tag-type value, -t value, --type value  Tag type to be used.
+It can be 'env', 'uuid', 'platform', 'localname' and 'custom'
+   --help, -h                                show help
 ```

 #### Delete tag